PyConAPAC/proposals/2022/cfp-main-2022.md

    references for these elements of the proposal.
 We need to publish the proposals to the general public and thus adhere to copyright restrictions that may apply to the content.

+## Samples of Proposals

+You can refer to the [proposals we received for PyCon APAC 2021](https://github.com/PyConAPAC/proposals/tree/master/2021/submissions) for some ideas on how a proposal is made.

 ## PyCon APAC - On the Longer Term<a name="longterm"></a>

 A longer term goal of PyCon APAC is to integrate on-site teams to workgroups within a PyCon APAC framework wherein